 Decoding Structural Isomers: A Deep Dive into Molecular Architecture

 Structural isomers, also known as constitutional isomers, represent a fascinating aspect of chemistry.
 Understanding them is crucial for grasping the complexities of organic chemistry and the vast diversity of molecules found in nature and synthesized in laboratories.
-This article provides a comprehensive overview of structural isomerism, exploring its definitions, types, nomenclature, and practical implications.
-We'll delve into the subtle differences that lead to dramatically different properties, ultimately showcasing the intricate relationship between molecular structure and function.
+Because of that, this article provides a comprehensive overview of structural isomerism, exploring its definitions, types, nomenclature, and practical implications.
+We'll get into the subtle differences that lead to dramatically different properties, ultimately showcasing the nuanced relationship between molecular structure and function.

 What are Structural Isomers?